 Quorum.
 Each share of common stock is entitled to one vote on all matters on which shareholders may vote.
 There is no cumulative voting in the election of directors or any other matter.
 A majority of our shares of common stock outstanding as of the Record Date must be present at the Annual Meeting in order to hold the meeting and conduct business.
-This is called a "quorum."
-Shares of common stock held of record by shareholders in attendance online at the Annual Meeting or represented by a properly executed and returned proxy will be treated as present at the Annual Meeting for purposes of determining the presence of a quorum, without regard to whether the proxy is marked as casting a vote or withholding authority or abstaining with respect to a particular matter.
+This is called a "guorum."
+Shares of common stock held of record by shareholders in attendance online at the Annual Meeting or represented by a property executed and returned proxy will be treated as present at the Annual Meeting for purposes of determining the presence of a quorum, without regard to whether the proxy is marked as casting a vote or withholding authority or abstaining with respect to a particular matter.

 Broker Non-Votes.
 When shares held by a broker for a beneficial owner are not voted because (i) the broker did not receive voting instructions from the beneficial owner, or (ii) the broker lacked discretionary authority to vote the shares, a broker non-vote occurs.
-Under New York Stock Exchange ("NYSE") rules, a broker is entitled to vote shares held for a beneficial owner on "routine" matters without instructions from the beneficial owner of those shares.
-On the other hand, absent instructions from the beneficial owner of such shares, a broker is not entitled to vote shares held for a beneficial owner on "non-routine" matters.
+Under New York Stock Exchange ("NYSE") rules, a broker is entitled to vote shares held for a beneficial owner on "routine" matters without instructions from the beneficial owner of such shares, a broker is not entitled to vote shares held for a beneficial owner on "non-routine" matters.
 Accordingly, we encourage you to provide voting instructions to your broker, whether or not you plan to participate in the virtual Annual Meeting.
 All of the proposals presented at the Annual Meeting, other than the ratification of KPMG LLP ("KPMG") as our independent registered public accounting firm for the fiscal year ended

 January 3, 2026 ("Fiscal Year 2025"), are non-routine matters.
-Broker non-votes and abstentions are counted for purposes of determining whether a quorum is present.
+Broker non-votes and abstentions are counted for purposes of determining whether a guorum is present.